ibm-cloud-docs/Cloudant/security/secure-connection.md

 `https://$ACCOUNT.cloudantnosqldb.appdomain.cloud`

+In this example, ACCOUNT is the service name of the service instance user in the URL.
+An example ACCOUNT is de810d0e-763f-46a6-ae88-50823dc85581-bluemix, and resulting example public endpoint would be de810d0e-763f-46a6-ae88-50823dc85581-bluemix.cloudantnosqldb.appdomain.cloud.

 ### Private Endpoints
+{: #private-endpoints-sc}

 Private (internal) endpoints are added to all instances deployed on Dedicated Hardware plan environments.
 The {{site.data.keyword.cloud_notm}} internal network endpoint is shown in the following example:

 `https://$ACCOUNT.private.cloudantnosqldb.appdomain.cloud`

 In this example, ACCOUNT is the service name of the service instance user in the URL.
-An example ACCOUNT is de810d0e-763f-46a6-ae88-50823dc85581-bluemix, and resulting example external endpoint would be de810d0e-763f-46a6-ae88-50823dc85581-bluemix.cloudantnosqldb.appdomain.cloud.
+An example ACCOUNT is de810d0e-763f-46a6-ae88-50823dc85581-bluemix, and resulting example private endpoint would be de810d0e-763f-46a6-ae88-50823dc85581-bluemix.private.cloudantnosqldb.appdomain.cloud.

 For more information on Private endpoints, see the [Service Endpoints](/docs/Cloudant?topic=Cloudant-service-endpoints) documentation.